Why the Right Stock Selection Matters

 Picking the right stocks is the backbone of swing trading, with traits such as:

-Liquidity shows how easily a stock can be bought or sold.
-Stocks with high trading volumes allow smooth entry and exit without affecting price.
-For example, a stock like Reliance Industries trades millions of shares daily, enabling quick positions without slippage.
-Illiquid stocks may trap traders or cause losses when trying to exit positions quickly.
+Liquidity shows how easily a stock can be bought or sold without affecting its price.
+Stocks with high daily trading volumes allow smooth entry and exit, minimizing slippage.
+For example, Reliance Industries trades millions of shares daily, making it easier for swing traders to take positions quickly and exit without large price impacts.
+Illiquid stocks may trap traders or cause losses when trying to close positions rapidly.

-Volatility measures how much a stock’s price moves in a given period.
-Moderate to high volatility is essential for swing trading because it creates price swings necessary to capture profits.
-Low-volatility stocks may remain stagnant, limiting opportunities, while extremely volatile stocks can be risky if proper risk management is not applied.
+Volatility measures the extent of price fluctuations over a period and is critical for swing trading.
+Moderate to high volatility creates the short-term swings necessary to capture profits.
+Low-volatility stocks tend to remain stagnant, reducing opportunities, while extremely volatile stocks can be risky if proper risk management is not applied.

 Technical Tools & Indicators